Alleexx129/TrackTrek/README.md

-# This version will be depreciated in the near future see [this](https://github.com/Alleexx129/TrackTrek-CS)
+# This version will be deprecated in the near future see [this](https://github.com/Alleexx129/TrackTrek-CS)

 ![Alt text](https://raw.githubusercontent.com/Alleexx129/Nyanko/refs/heads/main/logo.png "TrackTrek")